The0therOne/Helmet_Cameras/README.md

 # Version 2.0.1
 - Now you can set renderDistance in config.
 Default: 70 (in 2.0.0 renderDistance was 150) You play with number to increase fps.

+# Version 2.1.0
+- NOW HELMET CAMERAS NOT FPS EATER.
+If you need more fps, just lower fps of helmet cameras through config!
+- Added config setting for helmet cameras' FPS (High fps of camera was reason of very low game fps.
+- Changed default value of renderDistance to 20 (was 70).
+If you want, you can higher value of it.
+It has low FPS affection.
+(Same for monitor quality)